QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-12-plugin-configuration.md

 ``localCollectionDir`` setting as explained above.
 If the specified alternative location does not exist in the file system, the plugin will try to create it.
-Changing the location in settings will not move the collections.
+Changing the location in settings will not move the already installed collections, so if they are not moved (manually) to the new location, they will have to be installed again.